oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-speech-create/ai-speech-create.md

 4. Rename the .srt to .txt file and open it in any text editor.

     ![Speech Transcription Job](images/speech-transcription-030.png " ")

+    > **Congratulations**, you have completed **Create Speech Transcription** Labs.
+The subsequent labs are optional, however, please proceed to the next lab to learn more about **Creating APEX Application for Speech Transcription**.

 ## Learn More